nigelmj/comp34812/natural-language-inference-model-card.md

 <!-- This is a summary of the values of hyperparameters used in training the model. -->

+      - max_seq_len: 35
+      - vocabulary_size: 20000
+      - embedding_type: glove
+      - embedding_file: glove.6B.300d.txt
+      - embedding_dim: 300
+      - hidden_dim: 128
-      - learning_rate: 2e-05
+      - learning_rate: 1e-04
-      - train_batch_size: 16
+      - train_batch_size: 32
-      - eval_batch_size: 16
+      - eval_batch_size: 32
-      - seed: 42
+      - seed: None (training on GPU may cause non-random results)
-      - num_epochs: 10
+      - num_epochs: 20

 #### Speeds, Sizes, Times

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 5 hours
+      - overall training time: 15 minutes
-      - duration per training epoch: 30 minutes
+      - duration per training epoch:
+        * LSTM: 15s
+        * BiLSTM: 30s
+        * GRU: 15s
+        * BiGRU: 30s
-      - model size: 300MB
+      - model size:
+        * LSTM: 31MB
+        * BiLSTM: 44MB
+        * GRU: 30MB
+        * BiGRU: 40MB

 ## Evaluation